-Why You'll Love This Recipe
+💭Why You'll Love This Recipe

 Easy: You only need 5 ingredients for the paleo egg pancake to come together.

-Healthy: Not only does the single-serve pancake have 22 grams of protein but it's naturally dairy-free, gluten-free, grain-free, and paleo.
-If you skip the maple syrup on top, it's also whole30-approved.
+Healthy: Not only does the single-serve pancake have 22 grams of protein, but it's naturally dairy-free, gluten-free, grain-free, and paleo.
+If you skip the maple syrup on top, it's also Whole30-approved.

 Ingredients and Substitutions

-You don't need much for the recipe to come together thankfully.
-The egg whites that you do need will be easier if you use a carton.
+- Egg Whites: It will be easier if you use a carton.
 I measure them by the cupful and am not sure how the texture would be if you use actual whites separated from the yolks.

 The size of your pan will determine how long the pancake cooks for.
 It will take less time in a larger pan but more time in a smaller pan to get the middle cooked through.